Strategic Dynamic Pricing with Network Effects: Appendix

 We need to show that for any $\mathbf{x}_1, \dots, \mathbf{x}_T \in \mathbb{R}^m$ we have

 This follows by taking summation of the following inequalities:

-where the inequalities follows from the assumption that both $E^{-1}$ and $E^{-1}- A$ are positive semidefinite.
-Note that $E^{-1}$ is positive semidefinite because $E^{-1}- A$ is positive semidefinite and $A$ is diagonal and positive semidefnite.
-Finally, note that since $E^{-1}-A$ is positive semidefinite, $I- EA\frac{T-1}{T}$ is invertible.
-This completes the proof.
+where the first and last set of inequalities evidently hold and the second inequality follows from the assumption that $I- EA$ is positive semidefinite.
+Finally, note that since $I-EA$ is positive semidefinite, $I- EA\frac{T-1}{T}$ is invertible.